dnsimple/dnsimple-support/content/articles/account-multi.markdown

   ![Switch account](/files/account-switcher.jpg)

-The new selected account name will appear on the top navigation bar, next to the avatar for your user.
+The new selected account name will appear on the navigation bar.